Quick Links

 Mobile App

-With a mobile app, the approvers can approve the official documents.
+With a mobile app, the approvers get notifications and can approve the official documents.
+ProcureDesk works on both iOS and Android.

-Employees can approve the purchase requisition faster and don’t have to log in to the system for approvals.
+Employees can approve the purchase requisition faster and don’t have to be at their desks for approvals.

 Email Approval